Millville Car Burglary Suspect Caught on Video: Do You Know Him? - NewsBreak

 Millville Car Burglary Suspect Caught on Video: Do You Know Him?

 Take a close look at the man in this photo.
 Do you recognize him?
 If so, Millville Police would like to hear from you.
-Millville Police are...sojo1049.com
+Millville Police are...literock969.com

 Take a close look at the man in this photo.
 Do you recognize him?
 If so, Millville Police would like to hear from you.
-Millville Police are...sojo1049.com
+Millville Police are...literock969.com